 Plant species – 208 species recorded

-History: Name Nyamuriro is derived from Iyamuriro meaning – place for rain charming.
+History: Name Nyamuriro is derived from Iyamuriro meaning a place for rain charming.

 High population densities faced with reducing soil fertility resulted into encroachment on the wetland.
 Draining began in the 1970s by communities first practicing wetland edge gardening with vegetables then followed by intensive crop growing which went deeper into the wetland reaching complete conversion in 1998.